...

 For those considering a longer stay, real estate purchases are an option but can be complex due to ownership laws and regulations that restrict land ownership for foreigners.
 Nonetheless, we can help you to acquire a property in Madagascar, and make the process much smoother.

-Healthcare and Well-being
+Healthcare and Well-being in Madagascar

 Healthcare facilities in Madagascar vary.
 Both private and public hospitals offer straightforward treatments and minor surgeries.